Join mailing list by writing your e-mail and hit return on your keyborad:

 "The lesson of this film is that there is no textbook or rules for art cinematography.
 It is an art & like painting, writing literature or composing music.
 No two artists express themselves in exactly the same way.
 This is a must-see film for writers, directors, producers, actors and others who collaborate with cinematographers, or just enjoy great films.
 Their body language, animated facial expressions and eye of these 110 great storytellers reveal these cinematographers deeply held feelings about their art."

-Buy it here directly from iTunes
+Buy or rent it here directly from iTunes

 This article will continue at a later time with more stuff about light!
 Feel free to e-mail me at thorsten@overgaard.dk for comments, advice , ideas and suggestions!